What Do Retail Loss Prevention Specialist Do?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Loss Prevention Leader
+- Loss Prevention Officer

-- Loss Prevention Agent
+- Asset Protection Agent

 - Loss Prevention Manager

-Job Opportunities for Retail Loss Prevention Specialists
+Job Outlook for Retail Loss Prevention Specialists

 The states with the most job growth for Loss Prevention Specialist are Texas, Nevada, and Washington.
 Watch out if you plan on working in New Jersey, Alaska, or Connecticut.
 These states have the worst job growth for this type of profession.

-Salary for a Loss Prevention Specialist
+Loss Prevention Specialist Average Salary

-Retail Loss Prevention Specialists make between $20,530 and $54,130 a year.
+The typical yearly salary for Retail Loss Prevention Specialists is somewhere between $20,530 and $54,130.

 Retail Loss Prevention Specialists who work in District of Columbia, Virginia, or Nevada, make the highest salaries.